geeksforsocialchange/gfsc-v3/content/blog/2020/manchester-community-histories-urban-regeneration/index.md

 This ‘color bar’ also extended into many public accommodations including the Old Abbey Taphouse, the publican of which famously refused to serve local boxer and activist Len Johnson, [spurring a series of 'drink-ins' in 1953](https://www.manchestereveningnews.co.uk/news/greater-manchester-news/len- johnson-hulme-colour-bar-15859656).
 Despite these barriers, many residents managed to purchase homes and started their own businesses including the many clubs, restaurants, and grocery stores that dotted Denmark Road.

-{{<image-with-caption "pic3.jpg" "Event participant reading from an exhibit created by Dr Shirin Hirsch and Geoff Brown related to Len Johnson's historic protest at the Old Abbey Taphouse.
-Photo credit: Jenna Bowyer."
-"Event participant reading from an exhibit created by Dr Shirin Hirsch and Geoff Brown related to Len Johnson's historic protest at the Old Abbey Taphouse.
+{{<image-with-caption/start "pic3.jpg" "Event participant reading from an exhibit created by Dr Shirin Hirsch and Geoff Brown related to Len Johnson's historic protest at the Old Abbey Taphouse.
 Photo credit: Jenna Bowyer." "frame">}}
+Event participant reading from an exhibit created by Dr Shirin Hirsch and Geoff Brown related to Len Johnson's historic protest at the Old Abbey Taphouse.
+Photo credit: Jenna Bowyer.
+{{<image-with-caption/end>}}

 Against this backdrop it is unsurprising that residents organized to resist top-down urban regeneration schemes and forced relocation.
 To learn more about these campaigns I visited the [Ahmed Iqbal Ullah Race Relations Resource Centre](http://www.racearchive.manchester.ac.uk/), which preserves rich archives related to Manchester’s multiethnic communities.
 Among them are the papers of Guyana-born activist Elouise Edwards whose home was located in the heart of the demolition zone at 78 Platt Street.
 Residents, including Edwards and her partner Beresford Edwards, came together to form the Moss Side People’s Association and it’s subsidiary Housing Action Group, which held regular meetings, staged demonstrations, and published an independent zine called Moss Side News.
 The group aimed to inject residents into the planning process and ensure that they had a voice in the future development of these communities.

 As our contemporary urban landscape makes clear, local activists were not successful in halting demolition.
 Between 1970 and 1974, the bulldozers moved in and gradually forced residents and most business owners out.
 Elouise and Beresford Edwards were among the final holdouts; their house was the last one left on the block when they departed in 1974.
 At the Community History Day we got to hear the personal stories of several former residents and – with the support of archaeological technician John Piprani and his team – used Digimap and GPS technology to identify the exact locations of the homes in which they grew up.
 [John Piprani has written a blog on this process which has more photos and thoughts from the day](https://clahresearch.wordpress.com/2019/12/20/greenheys-community-history-day).

-{{<image-with-caption "pic4.jpg" "Former residents stand on the exact spot of their old homes in Greenheys."
-"Former residents stand on the exact spot of their old homes in Greenheys." "frame">}}
+{{<image-with-caption/start "pic4.jpg" "Former residents stand on the exact spot of their old homes in Greenheys." "frame">}}
+Former residents stand on the exact spot of their old homes in Greenheys.
+{{<image-with-caption/end>}}

 After lunch, we returned for a series of workshops organized by residents, cultural practitioners, and community historians all engaged in vital heritage-making practices related to the area.
 Through family memoirs and photobooks, theatrical performances, and oral accounts we are all constructing histories capable of outlasting the bulldozers and, hopefully, shaping future discussions about the impact of urban regeneration in our communities.